-- A player's sleeves have standard wear and tear that results in many distinct scratches and markings over all the cards in the deck. - A handful of cards in a player's deck have factory defects on the back of the sleeves.
-However, the combination of cards does not create a pattern that would provide the player with significant advantage. - The deck contains 4 copies of Pikachu, but does not list the collector number.
-However, there is only one card with the name Pikachu in the set, so the intended card remains identifiable.
+- A player's sleeves have standard wear and tear that translates to many distinct scratches and markings over all the cards in the deck. - A handful of cards in a player's deck have factory defects on the back of the sleeves.
+However, the combination of cards does not create a pattern that would provide the player with significant advantage. - The deck contains 4 copies of Pikachu, but it does not list the collector number.
+However, there is only one card with the name Pikachu in the set, so the intended card remains identifiable. - The deck contains an Illustration Rare variant of Pikachu, but the deck list specifies the collector number of a Common rarity variant of the same card.